-In this course you will learn the basics of behavioral economics, gain understanding on behavioral biases and heuristics that are apparent in human behaviour.
+In this course you will learn the basics of behavioural economics, gain understanding on behavioural biases and heuristics that are apparent in human behaviour.

 In order to sign up for this master's level course, you must have a previous Bachelor's degree or a Master's degree.